Delta Force: Black Hawk Down

 Delta Force: Black Hawk Down is a first-person shooter video game developed by NovaLogic.
-It was released for Microsoft Windows on March 23, 2003; for Mac OS X in July 2004; and for PlayStation 2 and Xbox on July 26, 2005.
+It was released for Microsoft Windows on March 25, 2003; for Mac OS X in July 2004; and for PlayStation 2 and Xbox on July 26, 2005.
 It is the 6th game of the Delta Force series.
 It is set in the early 1990s, during the Unified Task Force peacekeeping operation in Somalia.
 The missions take place primarily in the southern Jubba Valley and the capital Mogadishu.
 The game also features a mission editor with which players can make custom missions.
-It also took inspiration from the film Black Hawk Down.
+The game is based on the book of the same name, not the Sony film.

 Plot

 The player begins the game as a soldier with Task Force Ranger, commanding three team members: Huck, Mother, and Preacher.
 They take part in the Unified Task Force peacekeeping operation during the Somali Civil War.
 Following the third mission, the player assumes the role of the same soldier.
 They are assigned to 1st Special Forces Operational Detachment-Delta, taking part in Operation Gothic Serpent, a military operation conducted during the Battle of Mogadishu on October 3, 1993.
 During the latter section of the game, the player will still play as that soldier, but is now sent to the 3rd Ranger Battalion and the 1st Special Forces Operational Detachment-Delta, commonly known as Delta Force.
 The final mission features an alternate history, in which the player and a team of operators carry out the assassination of Mohamed Farrah Aidid.